-As part of each release, the ONAP community also defines blueprints for key use cases, such as Voice over LTE (VoLTE) and Residential vCPE, which the user community expects to pursue immediately.
+As part of each release, the ONAP community also defines blueprints for key use cases, such as 5G, CCVPN, Voice over LTE (VoLTE), and vCPE, which the user community expects to pursue immediately.
 Testing these blueprints with a variety of open source and commercial network elements during the development process provides the ONAP platform developers with real-time feedback on in-progress code, and ensures a trusted framework that can be rapidly adopted by other users of the final release.
-Learn more about ONAP’s tested blueprints here.

 As a cloud-native application that consists of numerous services, ONAP requires sophisticated initial deployment as well as post-deployment management.
 The ONAP Operations Manager (OOM) is responsible for orchestrating the end-to-end lifecycle management and monitoring of ONAP components.
 It is integrated with the Microservices Bus, which provides service registration/discovery and support for internal and external APIs and key SDKs.
 OOM uses Kubernetes to provide CPU efficiency and platform deployment.
 In addition, OOM helps enhance ONAP platform maturity by providing scalability and resiliency enhancements to the components it manages.